 DO – Wash your hands before touching the baby and ask first

-Babies can get sick easily, but also – as a new mum, the last thing you want to see is someone put their finger in your child’s mouth when you don’t know if they’ve washed their hands.
-Also, don’t put your finger in the baby’s mouth unless mum says – “hey, can you put your finger in my baby’s mouth?”
+Babies can get sick easily, but also as a new mum, the last thing you want to see is someone put their finger in your child’s mouth when you don’t know if they’ve washed their hands.
+Also, don’t put your finger in the baby’s mouth unless mum says “hey, can you put your finger in my baby’s mouth?”
 Don’t grab the baby.
 Don’t try to wake it when it’s sleeping.
-If it sleeps all day and mum doesn’t want you to move the baby – Too bad.
+If it sleeps all day and mum doesn’t want you to move the baby, too bad.
 You don’t get to hold the baby.
 Don’t ever move the baby unless mum tells you to.
 Sleep can be hard fought for and babies need their sleep.
-If someone ever wakes my kids I want to fucking stab them – and they’re almost two and four.
+If someone ever wakes my kids I want to fucking stab them – and my kids are almost two and four.

 DON’T forget about her other children